Azul3DInc/ClangToStringTemplate/README.md

 Plug 'Azul3DInc/ClangToStringTemplate', {'rtp': 'cpp-gen/'}
 ```

-Remember, you'll need to add the CppGeneratorTool.jar to the Plugin's `config.json`.
-The Vim plugin cannot be installed standalone and you must also clone CppGeneratorTool and build the jar.
+Remember, you'll need to add the CppGeneratorTool.jar oath to the Plugin's `config.json`.
+The Vim plugin cannot be installed standalone and you must also clone CppGeneratorTool and build the jar with `./setup`.
-The cpp-gen folder will be located in your vim plugins folder.
+The cpp-gen folder will be located with your other vim plugins.

 To see an example, first build `Application` in `Test_Application` with CMake.
 Then vim into an interface in `Test_Application` and type `:GenerateMock`.